Updated 25/05/2026

 fMRI Reveals Network Fragmentation at Legal Limits

-Biessenberger and colleagues at the neuroimaging laboratory discovered that alcohol’s primary effect involves fragmenting established neural networks rather than uniformly dampening brain function.
-This fragmentation creates isolated clusters of brain activity that struggle to coordinate effectively, according to findings published in Drug and Alcohol Dependence.
+Biessenberger and colleagues discovered that alcohol’s primary effect involves fragmenting established neural networks rather than uniformly dampening brain function.
+This fragmentation creates isolated clusters of brain activity that struggle to coordinate effectively, according to their findings published in Drug and Alcohol Dependence (2025).

-The study challenges conventional understanding of alcohol’s neurological impact, which traditionally emphasized sedative properties.
-Instead, the data suggest alcohol acts as a network disruptor, severing critical communication pathways between brain regions involved in executive function and sensory processing.
+The Biessenberger study challenges conventional understanding of alcohol’s neurological impact, which traditionally emphasized sedative properties.
+Instead, their data suggest alcohol acts as a network disruptor, severing critical communication pathways between brain regions involved in executive function and sensory processing.

 Individual Brain Response Variations Explain Intoxication Differences

-Despite identical blood alcohol concentrations, study participants exhibited markedly different subjective intoxication levels.
+Despite identical blood alcohol concentrations, participants in the Biessenberger study exhibited markedly different subjective intoxication levels.
 The research team found that the degree of network fragmentation, rather than overall alcohol concentration, predicted how intoxicated individuals felt.

-This finding has significant implications for understanding why some people appear more affected by alcohol than others at the same blood alcohol level.
+This finding from the Biessenberger study has significant implications for understanding why some people appear more affected by alcohol than others at the same blood alcohol level.
 The World Health Organization recognizes individual variation in alcohol response as a key factor in impairment assessment.

-Participants with greater network fragmentation reported stronger subjective effects including dizziness, cognitive impairment, and motor coordination difficulties.
+Participants with greater network fragmentation reported stronger subjective effects including dizziness, cognitive impairment, and motor coordination difficulties, according to the Biessenberger study.
 Those whose brain networks maintained better connectivity experienced milder intoxication symptoms despite reaching identical blood alcohol thresholds.

 Clinical Implications for Impairment Assessment

-The research suggests current blood alcohol testing may provide incomplete information about actual cognitive impairment levels.
-Network fragmentation patterns could potentially serve as more accurate predictors of functional capacity than blood alcohol concentration alone.
+The Biessenberger research suggests current blood alcohol testing may provide incomplete information about actual cognitive impairment levels.
+Network fragmentation patterns could potentially serve as more accurate predictors of functional capacity than blood alcohol concentration alone, according to the study findings.

 Implications for Traffic Safety and Legal Standards

-The research raises important questions about current legal frameworks that rely solely on blood alcohol concentration thresholds.
-Network fragmentation data suggest that some individuals may experience significant impairment below 0.08% while others maintain better function above this threshold.
+The Biessenberger research raises important questions about current legal frameworks that rely solely on blood alcohol concentration thresholds.
+Their network fragmentation data suggest that some individuals may experience significant impairment below 0.08% while others maintain better function above this threshold.

-However, implementing network-based assessment in real-world scenarios remains technically challenging.
-Current fMRI technology requires specialized equipment unsuitable for roadside testing, though researchers are exploring portable alternatives that could measure brain connectivity patterns more practically.
+However, implementing network-based assessment in real-world scenarios remains technically challenging, according to the Biessenberger study.
+Current fMRI technology requires specialized equipment unsuitable for roadside testing, though the researchers note they are exploring portable alternatives that could measure brain connectivity patterns more practically.

 Network fragmentation patterns at 0.08% BAC predicted subjective intoxication levels more accurately than blood alcohol concentration alone, revealing why identical BAC levels produce different impairment experiences across individuals.